-A National Holiday Slovenia pioneered the establishme of World Bee Day, now recognized by the United Nations.
-Celebrated annually on (or around) May 20, the birthday of Slovenian Anton Janša and the father of modern beekeeping, this day highlights the vital role bees play in our ecosystem.
+of World Bee Day, now recognized by the United Nations.
+Celebrated annually on (or around) May 20, the birthday of Slovenian Anton Janša and the father of modern beekeeping, this day highlights the vital role bees play include Slovenia, France, and Italy.